-541 pointers to class members reference different object types
+541 pointers to class members reference different object types operand must be pointer to class or struct expression must have void type

 Conversion of member pointers can only occur if the object types are identical.
 This is necessary to ensure type safety.